-\subsection{Examples: Trace Smooth Maps}
+\subsection{Examples: Trace smooth maps}

 In this section, we introduce a class of adapted $C^k$ maps large enough that it contains most common examples of interest, including those induced by functional calculus.
-The maps we consider are inspired by tracial $C^k$ functions introduced and studied in Jekel--Li--Shlyakhtenko \cite{JLS2022}.
+The maps we consider are inspired by the tracial noncommutative $C^k$ functions introduced and studied by Jekel--Li--Shlyakhtenko \cite{JLS2022}.
 To begin our study, we describe how to differentiate trace $\ast$-polynomials.